robclewley/robclewley.github.io/transient-dynamic.md

 <iframe frameborder="0" src="https://itch.io/embed/3139741?bg_color=4b147e&amp;fg_color=aaaaaa&amp;link_color=e47c63&amp;border_color=743da7" width="552" height="167"><a href="https://transient-dynamic.itch.io/sum-it">Sum-It by transient-dynamic</a></iframe>

-A hard, procedurally-generated code-breaking puzzle game that you can solve programmatically at higher difficulties and try to make it onto the online leaderboard.
-Playable for free in the browser, or download to use the API and get the soundtrack included.
+A procedurally-generated code-breaking puzzler that you can solve by hand or programmatically to try to make it onto the online leaderboard.
+Playable for free in the browser, or download to use the API and get the 4-track OST included.

 ### Flowee